 3.7 What are the formal and documentary requirements for obtaining each kind of permit?

-- a certified copy of his or her passport;
+- supporting documents from the employee (eg, a copy of his or her passport and education documents); and

 3.8 What fees are payable to obtain each kind of permit?

 |Type of pass||Government filing fee (S$)||Issuance fee (S$)||Multiple journey visa

 (if required) (S$)